ullmanj/SendIt/README.md

 HOME SCREEN
 - add "loading" screen that leads to update interests
+- [if time] add some sort of plane animation to the home screen

 MAP SCREEN
 - [DONE] when timer runs out, make it automatically navigate to the chat screen